taxshack/cr9-runtime-installer/README.md

 ## ⚠️ Disclaimer

 Use at your discretion.
 This tool is provided as-is, with the intent to preserve legacy functionality—not to modernize or replace it.

+## Stewardship & Support

+This project is part of a broader effort to preserve legacy tools and community infrastructure at Art Works in Richmond, VA.
+If this work has helped you or if you believe in sustaining affordable art spaces and technical knowledge, consider sponsoring or donating via Venmo (@TaxShack).